We are open - safety is our top priority!

 Do Implants Have Both Benefits and Drawbacks?

 As with any surgical procedure, there are pros and cons.
 The major drawback to implants is the cost.
 Depending on the amount of work that you need, one tooth can cost thousands of dollars and your insurance may not cover it.
 If you need to replace a crown in the future, that may not be covered by insurance either.
-Most oral surgeons offer payment plans that can make implants more affordable, so don’t hesitate to ask.
+Most oral surgeons offer payment options that can make implants more affordable, so don’t hesitate to ask.
 Another drawback is that because an implant is a surgical procedure, there are inherent risks, such as an adverse reaction to the anesthesia, infection, nerve injury, and damage to the surrounding teeth and jaw.

 However, many people find that the benefits of implants far outweigh the disadvantages.
 Since implants are surgically installed, you don’t run the risk of teeth slipping or falling out at an inopportune time like dentures, your speech will be clear, and you can eat the foods you like.
 Additionally, implants look like and are as comfortable as your natural teeth, so no one needs to know that they’re not.
 Since implants usually don’t need to be replaced and many patients have had them for many years, they can be more cost effective than dentures over time.
 There’s no need for powders or adhesives, they don’t require special maintenance, and they don’t break like dentures.